The 7 Chords Every Guitar Player Should Know (And Learn First)

-This'll help you to avoid touching the strings below which stops them ringing out.
-Muted and buzzing strings aren't only caused by pressing down too lightly, the angle of your fingers if too flat will kill your sound
+Curving your fingers around will help you avoid touching the strings below, which stops them from ringing out.
+Muted and buzzing strings aren't only caused by pressing down too lightly; the angle of your fingers, if too flat, will kill your sound.

 #5.
 Press your finger down with the correct pressure

 Many beginner players press down too lightly on guitar strings, but a few press too hard.
 Follow this simple rule - if your notes ring out clearly, you're using the right amount of pressure.
 If they're not, try pressing harder.
 With practice, you'll find the sweet spot.